klikli-dev/modonomicon/docs/getting-started/getting-started.md

 ## Manually creating books

-:::warn
+:::warning

 It is not recommended to manually create books.
 It is much more convenient and error-free to use datagen.
+JSON is not a great format for text editing, and can be annoying to properly format text.

 :::

-If you instead want to manually create a book by editign JSON files directly there is currently no guide, however you can look at the generated results of the demo book **[here](https://github.com/klikli-dev/modonomicon/tree/HEAD/neo/src/generated/resources/data/modonomicon/modonomicon/books)**.
+If you instead want to manually create a book by creating and editing JSON files directly, follow **[Step by Step Guide for a Book via Datapack](./step-by-step-with-datapack/)**.

-Further, you can reference the [Structure](../basics/structure/) section to learn about the file structures.